Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates

-At first sight, one might anticipate that $K$ would affect the spin-wave dispersion, which, experimentally, is well described in terms of $J$ and a small ferromagnetic nearest-neighbor exchange $J_{2}$ only~\cite{Coldea01}.
-As we show in the SM~\cite{SM}, however, the biquadratic exchange of Eq.~(\ref{eq:HtJK}) does not modify the linearized spin-wave spectrum.
+At first sight, one might anticipate that $K$ would affect the spin-wave dispersion of the AFM N\'eel ground state~\cite{Coldea-PRL-2001}.
+As we show in the Supplementary Information, however, the biquadratic exchange of Eq.~(\ref{eq:HtJK}) does not modify the linearized classical spin-wave spectrum.
 The reason for this peculiar behavior is that the biquadratic exchange annihilates the classical N\'eel state, i.e. the vacuum of the linear spin wave excitations:

-Thus, while it seems impossible to gain insight about the biquadratic exchange from measurements of the spin wave dispersion, it is also true that such measurements are fully consistent with the new Hamiltonian Eq.~(\ref{eq:HtJK}).
+It is important to point out that all results discussed here were obtained considering that the spins of the $H_{J-K}$ Hamiltonian are treated as vectors, either classical or in the large-$N$ regime.
+It is interesting to ask what happens if one considers the quantum spin-$1/2$ case.
+It turns out that, for spin-$1/2$, the biquadratic term $K>0$ transforms into an AFM next-nearest neighbor bilinear exchange coupling, which certainly changes the spin-wave spectrum.
+It remains an open question whether the results presented here remain unchanged if one performs this transformation from biquadratic to bilinear exchange in the microscopic model.
+Importantly, however, we note that a large AFM next-nearest neighbor exchange also favors a stripe magnetic state over a N\'eel state.
+Thus, the main ingredient that enhances the nematic susceptibility in the classical spin case seems also to be present in the spin-$1/2$ case.